yajatgrover9/HealthFlow/README.md

 # HealthFlow – Real‑Time Patient Flow Orchestration

-HealthFlow is a small, production‑leaning FastAPI + React app that simulates how a clinic or urgent‑care center can manage patient flow in real time.
+HealthFlow is a production‑leaning FastAPI + React app that simulates how a clinic or urgent‑care center can manage patient flow in real time.

 At a high level, it: